A friend texted me earlier this week, “Have you got a minute? Have a ‘writing’ question.”

 As a byproduct of Writing from the Spirit, you may well be published.
 You may be widely read.
 You may make money from your writing.
 Or you may not.
 That’s up to the Lord.
 What he has promised is to meet your needs.
 Be aware: He himself will hold you accountable not to let anything or anyone other than him become your first passion.
 Matthew 6:33 declares, “Seek first his kingdom and his righteousness, and all these things will be given to you as well.”

-My friend Ruthie has been teaching for years, but she’s just starting to write.
-In response to her text, I called her, and we talked.
+In response to the text from my friend who wants to write, I called her, and we talked.
 Afterward, she sent me an email.
 It said, in part:

 Today your words, advice and in particular your prayer have shifted something in me . . .